Court and Detention Services Division

 - The Transportation Unit is responsible for the movement and transfer of the inmates to and from the courts, state and county facilities, as well as medical and dental appointments.

 - The Medical Unit screens, evaluates, and treats all inmates detained in the county facility.

-- The Commissary Unit provides inmate optional products such as personal hygiene products, indigent care items, communications, authorized snacks and other recreational materials.
+- The Commissary Unit provides inmates with optional products such as personal hygiene products, indigent care items, communications, authorized snacks, and other recreational materials.